guidebook

 How to start your own small business

 Taking an idea to market or making a dream become reality typically takes a series of carefully planned business decisions.
-While not every business follows the same path, most take some of these steps:
+While not every small business follows the same path, these twelve steps can help you get started:

 Step 1: Perform market research around your idea